StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## How to verify HEVC hardware support is enabled?

 1. Open `chrome://gpu`, and search `Video Acceleration Information`, you should see **Decode hevc main** field and **Decode hevc main 10** field present if hardware decoding is supported.
-2. Open `chrome://media-internals` and play some HEVC video's if the decoder is `VDAVideoDecoder` or `D3D11VideoDecoder` or `VaapiVideoDecoder` that means the video is using hardware decoding, and if the decoder is `FFMpegVideoDecoder` that means  the video is using software decoding.
+2. Open `chrome://media-internals` and play some HEVC video if the decoder is `VDAVideoDecoder` or `D3D11VideoDecoder` or `VaapiVideoDecoder` that means the video is using hardware decoding, and if the decoder is `FFMpegVideoDecoder` that means  the video is using software decoding.
 3. Open `Activity Monitor` on Mac and search `VTDecoderXPCService`, if the cpu usage larger than 0 when playing video, that means hardware decoding is being used.
-4. Open `Windows Task Manager` on Windows and swtich to `Performance` -`GPU`, if `Video Decoding` usage larger than 0 when playing video,  that means hardware decoding is being used.
+4. Open `Windows Task Manager` on Windows and switch to `Performance` -`GPU`, if `Video Decoding` usage larger than 0 when playing video,  that means hardware decoding is being used.

 ## How to Build?